DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

 Regarding claim 1, Kuehn teaches a rotating frame for a gantry of a computed tomography unit (fig. 4), the rotating frame comprising: receiving areas (fig. 4a #4a), to which rotating components (#4, 7a, 7) of the computed tomography unit can be attached (para.
-0122, 0127), wherein the rotating frame further comprises undercuts (fig. 5 #34, 41, 44, 27; the components 14, 44, and 27 form an undercut) the undercuts being in an axial direction (fig. 5 the horizontal direction is an axial direction) such that at least on portions of the rotating frame thicken in the axial direction (fig. 5 #41 is thicker than #44 which is thicker than #27 which are ordered in an axial direction) or the rotating frame curve in the axial direction.
+0122, 0127), wherein the rotating frame further comprises undercuts (fig. 5 #4; the drum 4 which is a component of the rotating frame forms an undercut) the undercuts being in an axial direction (fig. 5 the horizontal direction is an axial direction) such that at least on portions of the rotating frame thicken in the axial direction or the rotating frame curve in the axial direction (fig. 5 #4; the bends in 4 cause a curve in the axial direction).

 Kuehn fails to teach wherein the rotating frame and the undercuts are produced at least in part using additive manufacturing.